jodadoj/card-game/README.md

 # ACCUSATION

-In this a player is accused of cheating
+In this a dammed is accused of cheating

 There are three types of accusation planned:

-## Opening - A player opens the floor to the accusation of another player
+## Opening - A dammed opens the floor to the accusation of another

 Evidence can be falsified

 Not all is availible

-## Counter - The player responds to an opening with evidence pointing to another player
+## Counter - The dammed respond to an opening with evidence pointing to another dammed

 Hard evidence is required